The Connecticut Chapter of the American College of Cardiology

 Section 3.
 Secretary Treasurer: The Secretary-Treasurer shall insure that: 1) a current roster of all members of the Chapter is maintained, 2) all notices of meetings of the Chapter and of the Council are sent, 3) a record of all proceedings of all meetings of the Chapter is kept, 4) serve as the principal financial officer of the Chapter and shall have responsibility for maintenance of adequate books and accounts of the Chapter, 5) have charge and oversee all funds and securities of the Chapter, and shall oversee the receipt and disbursement thereof, 6) insure the deposit of all funds and securities of the Chapter in such banks, trust companies or other depositories as shall be selected by the council, and 7) in general perform all duties customarily incident to the offices of Secretary and Treasurer and such other duties as from time to time may be assigned by the Chapter President or Council.
 If required by the Council, the Secretary-Treasurer shall give a bond for the faithful discharge of duties of that office in such sum and with such surety or sureties as the Council shall determine, the cost of any such bond or surety to be paid from the funds of the Chapter.

 Section 1.
 General Powers: The administration, property and activities of the Chapter shall be managed by its Council.

 Section 2.
-Composition: The Council shall consist of the officers of the Chapter; nine (9) area councilors from different geographic areas, one (1) Cardiac Care Associate member, and one (1) Fellow-in-Training member.
+Composition: The Council shall consist of the officers of the Chapter; ten (10) area councilors from Private Practice, Hospital settings, Surgery and Academia, Two (2) Cardiac Care Associate members, and two (2) Fellows in Training.